 The Bottom Line

 If you work for an employer that provides health benefits, your cost of health care may be on the rise, but the trade-off is that you may benefit from having your employer pay into your plan.
-And in some cases, this may help lighten the expense.
-Employer health benefit plans may also provide more coverage than Marketplace plans or alternative services that may save you money.
-This could include virtual doctor consultations or some element of value-based care.
+In some cases, that may help lighten the expense.

+Even if you don't have access to an employee plan, the cost of an ACA health insurance plan may still be affordable or, in some cases, even free for those who qualify for marketplace subsidies.
 If you do not qualify for a subsidy, the cost of health insurance can be increasingly challenging.
 Be sure to check out all of your options in the various marketplace tiers.

 Kaiser Family Foundation.
-"Marketplace Average Premiums and Average Advanced Premium Tax Credit (APTC)," Accessed Nov.
-1, 2019.
+"Marketplace Average Premiums and Average Advanced Premium Tax Credit (APTC)," Accessed Oct.
+15, 2021.

-Kaiser Family Foundation, "2019 Employer Health Benefits Survey," Accessed Nov.
-1, 2019.

 Kaiser Family Foundation.
-"Average Marketplace Premiums by Metal Tier, 2018-2020," Accessed Nov.
-1, 2019.
+"2020 Employer Health Benefits Survey."
+Accessed Oct.
+19, 2021.

 Kaiser Family Foundation.
+"Average Marketplace Premiums by Metal Tier, 2018-2021."
+Accessed Oct.
+19, 2021.

-"How ACA Marketplace Premiums Are Changing by County in 2019," Accessed Nov.
-1, 2019.
+Kaiser Family Foundation.
+"How ACA Marketplace Premiums Are Changing by County in 2021."
+Accessed Oct.
+19, 2021.